top of page

 For leases of premises used for a fitness business or small bar entered into before 01 January 2023 and the premises become a ‘retail shop’ as a result of the Regulation, the lessees will have access to the cost effect dispute resolution (mediation) services provided under the Act regardless of their premise location.

 Henry William Lawyers can assist with any related enquiries.
-Feel free to contact our people:
+Feel free to contact us:

 Eollyn Cortes 0478 727 395